ConfigHubPub/Docs/documentation/pages/tabs/config/properties.rst

 .. image:: /images/entry.png

-Choose *New value* will open a new value form.
+Choosing *New value* will open a new value form.

 .. image:: /images/newValue.png